 Some firms focus on specialized solutions; healthcare, education, space planning, etc., our firm focuses on projects with a strong Identity component.

 For us it is all about Identity.
 If the brand (or the personal identity of the client, owner or user) is paramount, we are very interested in solving that problem.
-While this may not apply to back office space, or storage warehouses, or detention facilities, it does apply to retail spaces, cultural buildings, corporate projects, even private residences for the right individuals.
+While this may not apply to back office space, or storage warehouses, or detention facilities, it does apply to retail spaces, cultural buildings, corporate projects, even private residences.

 What the client, and ultimately the user, gets from our way of making architecture is a custom project designed by a team of intimately involved architects and designers.
-Understanding a client’s image needs are as important as understanding their functional needs.
+Understanding a client’s image needs is as important to us as understanding their functional needs.